MUSC Student Handbook

 MUSC IT technologists will help students with their laptop computers and mobile devices including PDAs and smartphones.
 Service hours are Tuesday and Thursday afternoons from 11:00 AM to 3:00 P.M on the 4th floor of the Library.
 Hours may change as student demand changes.

-The Digital E @MUSC Library offers new electronic devices for seven day check out at the 4th floor service desk. iPads, Kindle 2 e-book readers with medical books, 10 mega-pixel digital camera, Flip Ultra video camcorders, and a pocket size portable projector are available.
+The Digital E @MUSC Library offers new electronic devices for seven day check out at the 4th floor service desk. iPads, Kindle 2 e-book readers with medical books, 10 mega-pixel digital camera, and Flip Ultra video camcorders are available.

 Learn Spanish using the Rosetta Stone software located on the 4th floor.